al1brn/geonodes/README.md

     # or even shorter, using a string as constructor value
     weight = Float("Weight")

-    # ----- When a named attribute has be created, the named attribute property syntax
+    # ----- When a named attribute has been created, the named attribute property syntax
     # can be used to read the attribute

     w = Float("Weight")